riparias/gbif-alert/CONTRIBUTING.md

 We make use of [django-maintenance-mode](https://github.com/fabiocaccamo/django-maintenance-mode).

-Maintenance mode will be set during each occurrence data import (data would be inconsistent at this stage, so we don't want to let users access the website, nor send e-mail notifications).
+Maintenance mode will be set during each (observation) data import (data would be inconsistent at this stage, so we don't want to let users access the website, nor send e-mail notifications).

 This tool can also be used to manually activate maintenance mode during complex maintenance tasks, look at